Bijele stijene – impressive rocky towers in wild mountains

 On the top

-Once more, were at the top, but this time the view from 1335 metres above the sea is magnificent from any side.
-The hills gradually become smaller as you go inland, disappearing into the thick sea of tog and row, rolling cloud.
-We are aware that the towns in the plain are suffocated in greyness, while here, on the mountaintop; everything shines in vivid and rich colours.
-Less than ten kilometres away from the peak is the sea, and it’s hard to grasp from this position how close it really is.
-To the south there is the mountainous plateau of Lika, with the mighty Velebit range rising behind it, and finally lo the north and west, Gorski Kotar.
+Once more, we were at the top, but this time, the view from 1335 metres above the sea was magnificent from any side.
+As you go inland, the hills gradually become smaller, disappearing into the thick sea of tog and row, rolling clouds.
+We know that the towns in the plain are suffocated in greyness, while here, on the mountaintop, everything shines in vivid and rich colours.
+The sea is less than ten kilometres away from the peak, and it’s hard to grasp from this position how close it really is.
+To the south, there is the mountainous plateau of Lika, with the mighty Velebit range rising behind it, and finally, to the north and west, Gorski Kotar.

-However, besides these remote areas and panoramic views, it is Stijene that attracts the most attention.
-A number of stone pillars up to 50 metres tall, rising from the crest of the mountain, present a dominating view as they gleam while in the middle of the forested landscape.
-This mountain spur is almost four kilometres long, making arund 2 km2 of the total surface area.
-The direction of its orographic axis equals that of the Dinaric Alps, but its composites is divided by tectonic rifts and ruptured by karst processes into individual groups.
+However, besides these remote areas and panoramic views, Stijene attracts the most attention.
+Several stone pillars up to 50 metres tall, rising from the mountain’s crest, present a dominating view as they gleam in the forested landscape.
+This mountain spur is almost four kilometres long, around 2 km2 of the total surface area.
+The direction of its orographic axis equals that of the Dinaric Alps, but its composites are divided by tectonic rifts and ruptured by karst processes into individual groups.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,